 3. Customer acquisition costs (CAC)

-So, if you spend $1,000 on ads on Google and get 100 new customers from that effort, your CAC would be $10.
-Ideally, you’re going to want to try and figure out how you can reduce your CAC over time so that your business becomes more profitable.
+So, if you spend $1,000 on Google ads and get 100 new customers from that effort, your CAC would be $10.

 4. Average revenue per user (ARPU)

 You don’t have to have “users” for this metric to matter to you.
-You could have customers, and you’re tracking average revenue from each of those customers over a given period of time, usually one month.
+You could have customers, and you’re tracking average revenue from each customer over a given period, usually one month.

-So, if you book $20,000 in revenue last month from 500 customers, your ARPU would be $40.
-This is a number that you’d like to move up over time—you want your customers buying more or signing up for higher price tiers.
+So, if you booked $20,000 in revenue last month from 500 customers, your ARPU would be $40.
+This is a number you want to improve over time—you want your customers to buy more or sign up for higher price tiers.

 5. Lifetime value (LTV)